Rectal cancer

 Hereditary factors

-To check for genetic factors, a genogram is drawn up with a family history of cancer, not only of the colon, but also of other related cancers, such as stomach, ovarian, endometrial, brain, kidney or biliary tract cancer.
+To check for genetic factors, a genogram is drawn up with a family history of cancer, not only of the colon, but also of other related cancers such as stomach, ovarian, endometrial, brain, kidney or biliary tract cancer.
 Familial adenomatous polyposis and hereditary non-polyposis colorectal cancer can be hereditary.

 How is rectal cancer diagnosed?

-Rectal cancer may be found by chance during a colon examination or it may be suspected because the patient presents symptoms.
+Rectal cancer may be found by chance during an examination of the colon or it may be suspected because the patient presents symptoms.
+The tests that will be carried out to reach an exact diagnosis are:

-How is rectal cancer treated?
+How we treat rectal cancer

 In all cases in which it is possible, the tendency is to perform conservative surgery.